I love the creative aspects of journaling.

 One of the best ways to use a junk journal is as a simple diary.
 Use it to record your thoughts, feelings, and desires.

-Junk journals turned diaries are perfect for creating a scrapbook/diary hybrid.
+Junk journals turned into diaries are perfect for creating a scrapbook/diary hybrid.
 Make your journal half scrapbook pages and half journal entries.
 Add handwritten notes to the movie tickets, receipts, wristbands, and convention passes you used to create your journal pages.

 How Do I Make a Junk Journal?